J. Rother

 Notes:

-Besides the bottle I own (shown below), there are other examples that are the same size & shape, but some are different colors.
-From the shape and color of the bottles, they are beleived to be made by the Baltimore Glass Works (1799-1905).
+All the known J Rother bottles are torpedo shaped and embossed with "J. ROTHER" like the ones below, although they come in additional colors.
+Based on the shape and color of the bottles, they are beleived to be made by the Baltimore Glass Works (1799-1905)4.

 Bottles: